Carbon-for-Developers/carbon-sdks/typescript/README.md

 Whether to automatically detect the language of the uploaded audio file.

+##### transcriptionService: [`TranscriptionServiceNullable`](./models/transcription-service-nullable.ts)<a id="transcriptionservice-transcriptionservicenullablemodelstranscription-service-nullablets"></a>

+The transcription service to use for audio files.
+If no service is specified, \'deepgram\' will be used.

 ##### mediaType: [`FileContentTypesNullable`](./models/file-content-types-nullable.ts)<a id="mediatype-filecontenttypesnullablemodelsfile-content-types-nullablets"></a>

 The media type of the file.
 If not provided, it will be inferred from the file extension.